As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links item is not visible when you log into your WordPress backend, you can add it via a plugin.
-This step-by-step tutorial will show you how to add and manage blogroll links on your site’s sidebar using plugins.
+If the Links menu section is not visible when you log into your WordPress backend, you can add it via a plugin.
+This tutorial explains how to add, edit, delete and manage blogroll links on your site’s sidebar using plugins.

 Link Manager